Dr BEH Swan Gin

 Harish is an Honours graduate from Bombay University and holds a Masters degree in management studies.
 He has also attended the Advanced Management Program (AMP) at Harvard Business School.

 LEE Chee Koon

-Mr Lee was presented with the Business China Young Achiever Award for Ascott’s contributions to Singapore-China relations by Singapore’s Prime Minister Lee Hsien Loong in 2017.
-In recognition of Ascott’s contributions to France, he was conferred the prestigious National Order of Merit (Chevalier de l’Ordre National du Mérite) by the President of the French Republic in 2016.
+Mr Lee was presented with the Business China Young Achiever Award by Singapore’s Prime Minister Lee Hsien Loong in 2017, for his contributions towards strengthening Singapore-China relations through Ascott.
+In 2016, he was also conferred the prestigious National Order of Merit (Chevalier de l’Ordre National du Mérite) by the President of the French Republic for Ascott’s contributions to France.

 Mr Lee holds a First Class Honours degree in Mechanical Engineering from the National University of Singapore.
 He also holds a M.Sc degree in Mechanical Engineering from Imperial College London, United Kingdom.